hsfl/cosmos-core/documentation/install/arm.md

 If you downloaded the Linaro toolchain for windows it may not have GDB with python enabled, but you can still try using the Linaro GDB.
 Select the gdb debugger from the Linaro installation path,
 ex: C:\Program Files (x86)\Linaro\gcc-linaro-arm-linux-gnueabihf-4.9-2014.09\bin\arm-linux-gnueabihf-gdb
 To compile gdb with python enabled check the section to build GDB with python

+##### Note 2
+if you get a problem like this:

+* 'test' is not recognized as an internal or external command *

+this is because 'test' is not installed in your system (windows) .. or something like that.
+I think 'test' is a unix program that check for folders in unix.
+Either you install 'test' in your path ...
+OR!!!

+- don't use SUBDIRS in your .pro, I've found that if you load you prodject directly (without subdirs) it works ok!

 Cross-compile using Qt Creator and Cmake files